 When you find yourself in need of a replacement tooth or two, there are quite a few options you can choose with dental implants being right up there as the premier choice.
 There are quite a few advantages to dental implants in comparison to bridges and dentures.
+Also, implants done in our clinics in Poland are on average 2 times cheaper than in the UK's clinics.
 Here’s why we believe dental implants are the best solution for missing teeth

 Of all the procedures there are to replace missing teeth, implants have the highest success rate and the longest life span.
 A quality implant fitted by an experienced implantologist has the potential to last a lifetime.
 A dental bridge will need to be replaced every twenty to thirty years, and a denture, likely more frequently.

-2. Implants keep your surrounding natural teeth healthy
+Teeth implants keep your surrounding natural teeth health

 Dental bridges are reliant on the support from your surrounding teeth.
 Additionally, preparation work is usually required for a bridge to be fitted, which involves filing down the surrounding teeth.